-RES has submitted a planning application for its 49.9MW Nuneham Solar Farm to South Oxfordshire District Council.
+In May 2024, RES submitted a planning application for its 49.9MW Nuneham Solar Farm to South Oxfordshire District Council.

 To find out more about the application click here.